isabella232/media-analytics.en-1/help/sdk-implement/tracking-scenarios/vod-multi-trackers.md

 In this scenario, there are two sessions running in parallel for two separate videos and using two separate instances of `MediaHeartbeat.`.

-This scenario is identical to the [](../../sdk-implement/tracking-scenarios/vod-no-intrs-details.md) scenario, except there are two sessions that are running in parallel for two separate videos.
+This scenario is identical to the [VOD playback with no ads](../../sdk-implement/tracking-scenarios/vod-no-intrs-details.md) scenario, except there are two sessions that are running in parallel for two separate videos.
 Each of these sessions uses a separate instance of `MediaHeartbeat`.

-Unless specified, the network calls are the same as the [](../../sdk-implement/tracking-scenarios/vod-no-intrs-details.md) scenario.
+Unless specified, the network calls are the same as the [VOD playback with no ads](../../sdk-implement/tracking-scenarios/vod-no-intrs-details.md) scenario.

 ## Parameters {#section_45D7B10031524411B91E2C569F7818B0}